Hi there and welcome to my Lyconet review.

 If you belong to the majority of people trying desperately to make money recruiting people as their downlines to their opportunity, how about you check out how I make money online without having to recruit.

-MLMs and pyramids like these one are a waste of time.
+MLMs and pyramids like this one are a waste of time.
 You are more likely bound to fail than to succeed.
-That is just the reality of it.
-Some people might tell you not to listen to naysayers like me, but you really need to ask yourself whether you stand a chance.

 Many thanks for reading my review.
 If you have a question or a comment on the Lyconet business opportunity, please leave it below.
 I would love to hear from you.